What are Push-Pull Circular Connectors?

 Handling Advantages

 Ergonomic handling is the hallmark of this circular connector type.
-The push-pull locking mechanism allows users to easily mate or disconnect equipment with just one hand or in blind mating situations.
+The push-pull locking mechanism allows users to easily mate or disconnect equipment with just one hand, even in blind mating situations.
 An audible or tactile “click” assures the user that the connection is complete and secure; no double-checking or visual confirmation is needed.
 This enables users at every skill level to quickly and reliably connect equipment.
 Keying, color coding, and LED options increase that reassurance.

 ITT Cannon PL Series push-pull circular connector

-ITT Cannon’s PL Series push-pull circular connectors are disconnected by pulling on a release sleeve on the outer shell.
+ITT Cannon’s PL Series plastic push-pull circular connectors are disconnected by pulling on a release sleeve on the outer shell.

 Design Notes